 Research shows that America faces a future of intense global competition with a startling shortfall of scientists.
 In fact, only 5% of current U.S. college graduates earn science, engineering, or technology degrees, compared to 66% in Japan and 59% in China.
 To help address this shortfall, the National 4-H Council has declared SCIENCE one of three mission mandates to be addressed by 4-H professionals.

 In Walworth County, we are pleased to offer a variety of fun, hands-on, science-based enrichment labs, intended to complement your existing classroom activities.
-To find out more about the programs offered, take a look at the 2017 4-H School Enrichment Brochure, or see the links below to find information on a specific program.
+Check out our school enrichment brochure and complete out a fillable form.
+There are also links to information on specific programs.

 Eggsploring Incubation (Recommended for grades K-12)